oktay-be/aisports-functions/guide.md

 ### 3. AI Batch Processor Function

-**Role**: This function listens for `batch-processing-requests` events, initiates a Vertex AI batch prediction job using the specified input JSONL file from GCS, and publishes a `batch-processing-completed` event upon job completion.
+**Role**: This function listens for `batch-request-created` events, initiates a Vertex AI batch prediction job using the specified input JSONL file from GCS, and publishes a `batch-processing-completed` event upon job completion.

 **Technology**: Python, Google Cloud Functions, Google Cloud Pub/Sub, Google Cloud Storage, Google Cloud Vertex AI.

 #### 3.1.
 Code Structure and Development

-This function will be triggered by messages on the `batch-processing-requests` Pub/Sub topic.
+This function will be triggered by messages on the `batch-request-created` Pub/Sub topic.
 Upon receiving a message, it will extract the GCS path to the batch request JSONL file and the desired output GCS prefix.
 It will then use the Vertex AI SDK to initiate a batch prediction job.
 Since batch jobs are asynchronous and can take time, this function will initiate the job and publish a `SUBMITTED` status, assuming a separate mechanism (e.g., another function triggered by Vertex AI notifications) will handle the `COMPLETED` status.

 Create a directory for your function (e.g., `ai_processor_function/`).
 Inside this directory, you will have your Python code file (e.g., `main.py`) and a `requirements.txt` file.